 Additionally, since Chromebooks operate through the cloud, even if there is physical damage to your device, chances are all your data is automatically saved on the cloud, i.e. your Google Drive.
 So the files will always be accessible anywhere at any time through a web browser.

-Chromebooks are very accessible as everyone can access one, regardless of their age or technological know-how.
-All you need is a Google account and internet connection to use the device for tasks such as browsing the web, checking email and editing documents online.
+Chromebooks are very accessible as everyone can access one, regardless of age or technological know-how.
+All you need is a Google account and an internet connection to use the device for tasks such as browsing the web, checking email, and editing documents online.

 No software installation is needed, and you don't have to go through the hassles of installing software or apps to work on.
 All you need is a browser and network to connect to, which don't require you to be tech-savvy.

-Along with pros, technology also has its cons, and the main limitations of Chromebooks are somewhat acceptable.
-You can't store your data onto the machine locally, nor can you install any applications.
+Along with the pros, technology also has its cons, and the main limitations of Chromebooks are somewhat acceptable.
+You can't store your data on the machine locally, nor can you install any applications.
 There are specific issues with upgrading the technology bringing out different cons of Chromebook to the light.

 Chromebooks will never be able to run software like Microsoft Office.
 This means that if you want this laptop for productivity purposes, you might need another device because Chromebook isn't the right choice for business use.
 Even if there is something you need to save in a simple text file, you’ll have the cloud service or you need to have external storage such as USB or portable hard disk.